yanshika-sharma/Learnova/README.md

 Why Learnova is better then other similar platforms ?
 We gets frustrated when advertisements comes while studying but when we will study through this platform ,there will be zero advertisements.

+And we don't want the students to feel pressurised at all, so there will be 15 minutes break between study hours for the students to refresh their minds.